pxl-th/tinyrocm.jl/README.md

 # tinyrocm.jl

 Minimal implementation of AMDGPU ROCm programming in Julia from scratch. <br/>
-For learning purposes, [AMDGPU.jl](https://github.com/JuliaGPU/AMDGPU.jl) was user as a reference.
+For learning purposes, [AMDGPU.jl](https://github.com/JuliaGPU/AMDGPU.jl) was used as a reference.

 Supports simplest kernels at the moment: